Ayurvedic Treatment For Vertigo

 • They suggest refraining from the intake of junk foods and excessive salt, as well as avoiding tobacco, narcotics, and alcoholic drinks.

-Ayurvedic Home Remedies for Vertigo
+Ayurvedic Home Remedies for Vertigo-in relation to-Ayurvedic Treatment For Vertigo

 Ayurveda suggests various types of herbs and remedies for the management of vertigo.
 They are included